SergioLozano/sergiolozano.github.io/_pages/resources.md

     <img src="/assets/img/thumbnail-product-launch-brief-gtm-strategy.jpg" alt="Icon in beige of a presentation" style="width: 120px; height: auto; border: 1px solid #ccc;" />
     <div>
       <h3>Template for Product Launch Brief & GTM Strategy</h3>
-      <p style="font-size: 0.85rem;">This comprehensive slide-based product launch template includes both content structure and instructions to guide anyone, from junior to senior PMMs, through the end-to-end launch process.</p>
+      <p style="font-size: 0.85rem;">This comprehensive slide-based product launch template comes with content structure and instructions to guide any PMM, from junior to senior ones, through the end-to-end launch process.
+Perfect for tech companies and adaptable to both sales-led and product-led organizations.</p>
-      <p style="font-size: 0.85rem;">Perfect for tech companies and adaptable to both sales-led and product-led organizations.
-Download and customize the PPTX file or preview the template in PDF.</p>
+      <p style="font-size: 0.85rem;">Download and customize the PPTX file or preview the template in PDF.</p>
       <a href="https://sergiolozano.com/assets/resources/template-product-launch-brief-gtm-strategy.pdf" class="btn btn--primary">View PDF</a>
       <a href="https://sergiolozano.com/assets/resources/template-product-launch-brief-gtm-strategy.pptx" class="btn">Download PPTX</a>
     </div>